auth0-samples/auth0-angular-samples/01-Embedded-Login/README.md

 If you download the sample from the quickstart page, it will come pre-populated with the **client ID** and **domain** for your application.
 If you clone the repo directly from Github, rename the `auth0-variables.ts.example` file to `auth0-variables.ts` and provide the **client ID** and **domain** there.
 This file is located in `src/app/auth/`.

+## Enable the Password Grant

+In order to be able to log-in with user and password you need to enable the [Password grant](https://auth0.com/docs/clients/client-grant-types).
+You need to set that in your Client settings in the [Auth0 Dashboard](https://auth0.com/docs/clients/client-grant-types).
+You need to 'Show Advanced Settings', click the 'Grant Types' tab, and check the 'Password' checkbox.

+[!password-grant.png]

 ## Run the Application

 The development server that comes with the Angular CLI can be used to serve the application.